 But how cold are New Zealand’s winters really?

 Compounding the chilly outdoor temperatures is that the indoor temperatures aren’t much better.
 New Zealand houses, for the most part, are not insulated and don’t have central heating.
 Plus, it’ll cost you an arm and a leg (and maybe even your first born child) to heat your house with a space heater or detached radiator.
-So basically, regardless of whether you’re inside or outside, South Island is cold.
+So basically, regardless of whether you’re inside or outside, New Zealand’s South Island is cold.

 But fear not!
 In this post I’ll outline what to pack and why, plus some tips for buying gear and background on layering.
 However, if you’d like to skip all that and just want an easy to read packing list, you’ll find one at the bottom of the page.
+I also have a printable (PDF) New Zealand Packing List saved on my Shared Resources Google Drive Folder.
+If you subscribe to my blog you have access to all the files there).

 I was right that New Zealand doesn’t get cold the way Canada does.
 But rather than freezing because the temperature outside is so low (like in Canada), often you’re freezing because it’s so damn hard to stay dry.
 I’m assuming you’ll want to visit Milford Sound and Mount Cook, right?
 Both of these destinations are notorious for unfavourable precipitation (add in the high winds and you might as well be a frozen Popsicle).